Choose the Path for Your Future

 Art History courses at UNO teach students about notable artists and artworks within a variety of contexts — aesthetic, cultural, technological, social, political, economic, and religious.
 The Bachelor of Arts in Art History prepares the student either for additional post-graduate study and research, or to enter museum studies or arts administration.

 Traditional studio art concentration areas include Bookarts, Ceramics, Drawing, Intermedia, Painting, Printmaking, and Sculpture.

 Art majors can choose from a Bachelor of Arts in Art History, a Bachelor of Arts in Studio Art, or Bachelor of Fine Arts.

 Students can further define their major with concentrations in:

-Students may also pursue a Bachelor of Arts in Studio Arts with a K-12 Certification.
+Students may also pursue a Bachelor of Arts in Studio Arts with a Pre K-12 Certification.

-The Department of Art & Art History is accredited through the 2021-22 academic year by the National Association of Schools of Art and Design (NASAD).
+As a unit within CFAM's School of the Arts, Art & Art History is accredited through the 2021-22 academic year by the National Association of Schools of Art and Design (NASAD).